ecolell/pfamserver/docs/shrinking.dockerized.md

 ## 3. Loading the downloaded content into mysql

 The third step is to uncompress, load into the mysql table and remove uncompressed files.
+Since uniprot.txt uncompressed take (160 GB on disk and even more into the Mysql DB), you probably needs an extra 430GB in order to be able to load the 7 tables into the mysql database.

 The command